 Lee started working with LightHawk as a partner, organizing over-flights for community leaders in the Monarch Butterfly Biosphere Reserve of Central Mexico.
 Currently Lee works assisting with programs in Mesoamerica and the Pacific regions.
 In addition to his work with LightHawk, Lee works with other non-profit organizations to advance conservation via outreach and education.
 His work focuses on projects in the Caribbean and Latin America.
 One of his main projects is working with communities in the Caribbean to improve rock iguana conservation.
 He has an M.S. in Natural Resources from the University of Arizona, Tucson and a B.S. in Ecology from the University of California, San Diego.
 When he isn’t working, Lee enjoys being in the Sierra Nevada backcountry, something he has done since he was 3 months old.

-John brings his experience with nonprofits, entrepreneurship, business management, venture capital investment, and politics to LightHawk where he will begin as executive director in April 2014.
+John brings his experience with nonprofits, entrepreneurship, business management, venture capital investment, and politics to LightHawk where he began as executive director in April 2014.
 He spent 15 years working with Telluride Venture Partners, an early stage investment group and also worked for Anixter, a large international telecommunications equipment supply company.
 John holds a degree in environmental conservation from the University of Colorado and has been an active land conservationist as a board member of Colorado’s Nature Conservancy.
 A highlight of his TNC experience included living in Argentina for a year where he worked to help establish their new office.
 John is also a councilor at Manomet Center for Conservation Science near Plymouth, MA.
 He learned to fly in Telluride, CO, earned an instrument rating, and now flies a Cirrus SR22T.
 As mayor of Telluride for four years, he had great success in saving Telluride’s Valley Floor by raising a significant amount of public and private funds.
 John is a cyclist, skier, sailor and also enjoys bee keeping.